Chang and Eng Bunker: Travel and touring (1829–1839)

 Chang and Eng were 17 years old when they traveled to the United States with Hunter, Coffin, a crew of 18 men, and a Siamese translator.
 They arrived in Boston on August 16, 1829, and the next day the Boston Patriot confirmed Coffin and Hunter's ambitions: the twins "will probably be exhibited to the public".
-They were soon inspected by physicians, many of whom employed physiognomy and phrenology and judged them to be Chinese.
+They were soon inspected by physicians, many of whom employed physiognomy and phrenology.
 Their arrival was excitedly reported in newspapers with varying degrees of racial stereotypes and falsehoods.

 After leaving the United States they toured major cities in the British Isles, and by the time they returned to New York in March 1831, the twins had gained some skill in English reading, writing, and speaking.
 Newspapers reported that they had earned great profits, and their promotional materials began to describe their customers as dignified—though their act of exhibition could seem crude—to help bring more moneyed visitors.